-Q: Can multiple businesses teams submit a common Request for Assistance?
+O: Can multiple businesses teams submit a common Request for Assistance?

-A single entity (i.e., eligible business) will be the recipient of the voucher, will enter into the appropriate agreement (i.e., CRADA or non-IP CRADA) and will be obligated to provide the required cost share.
+A single entity (i.e., eligible business) will be the recipient of the voucher, will enter into the appropriate agreement (i.e., GAIN Small Business Voucher CRADA or DOE Standard CRADA) and will be obligated to provide the required cost share.
 This does not preclude an eligible business from entering into external agreements with other businesses as appropriate to share the cost and benefits of a proposal.
 If, for example, the market impacts/benefits extend beyond the business that is applying, that could be discussed in the application as a favorable element.